Dynamic Weight Grafting: Localizing Finetuned Factual Knowledge in Transformers: Discussion

-We also note that our reversal curse experiment discussed in \ref{sec:model_components} show slightly different results than \citet{geva2023dissecting} on the role of attention and feedforward networks in the extraction of relation information. \citet{geva2023dissecting} show that knocking out attention is more harmful to relation extraction than knocking out feedforward networks.
-Our results show that, in a setting where a model has already learned how to do a specific relation extraction task, the O matrices and the feedforward networks at the final token position are nearly sufficient to recover relation extraction performance as long as the model has task-specific attention functionality.
-This is an example where, since weight grafting doesn't delete computations (as mentioned in \Cref{sec:background}), we see different results than more destructive interpretability methods.
+Since weight grafting doesn't delete computations (see \Cref{sec:background}), we see different results than more destructive interpretability methods in localizing information retrieval.
+Our component grafting experiments discussed in \ref{sec:model_components} show slightly different results than \citet{geva2023dissecting} on the role of attention and feedforward networks in the completion of relation information. \citet{geva2023dissecting} show that knocking out attention is more harmful to relation completion than knocking out feedforward networks.
+Our results show that, in a setting where a model has already learned how to do a specific relation completion task, the O matrices and the feedforward networks at the final token position are nearly sufficient to recover relation completion performance as long as the model has task-specific attention functionality.
+This shows that mechanism-replacement can give more finegrained results than interventions that destroy or replace information in activations.

 \paragraph{Future Work} We leave the alternative entity enrichment pathway present in Pythia and GPT2-XL--see \ref{sec:necessity}--unexplored in this work.
-We hypothesize that other token positions beyond the last are also able to extract relation information that is then extracted at the final token position.
+We hypothesize that other token positions before the last token can also extract relation information from an enriched entity, which is then passed to the final token position for processing.
 Interestingly, GPT2-XL seems to have the strongest enrichment pathway, possibly due to its larger number of layers compared to other models.
-Additionally, while we localized relation extraction to specific model components in some settings, we did not attempt to interpret those components.
-There is a line of interpretability work in ``parameter space" \citep{ilharco2022editing, jain2024makes, lesswrong2022} and we can imagine applying those techniques to the parameters of components that are important for a specific task.
+We also note that our experiments only cover the single-hop setting; exploring multi-hop settings is a natural next step.
+Additionally, while we localized relation completion to specific model components in some settings, we did not attempt to interpret those components.
+There is a line of interpretability work in ``parameter space'' \citep{ilharco2022editing, jain2024makes, lesswrong2022} and we can imagine applying those techniques to the parameters of components that are important for a specific task.